mysterymath/lcc6502/README.md

 ### TODO

-* [ ] Group, reorder, and summarize the requirements by topic rather than by standard section.
 * [ ] Scan through the processor instruction set for requirements.
 * [ ] Scan through Atari 800 reference manual for requirements.
 * [ ] Scan through Commodore 64 reference manual for requirements.